 There is the the extra step of cutting the dough into strips, however, it’s really easy and it doesn’t matter if your strips aren’t perfect.
 It’s something a little different and everyone loves it.

 What to serve with homemade cheesy pull apart bread

-- Try it with savory steak marsala
+- Try it with a savory steak

-- Pair it with spicy buffalo chicken wings
+- Pair it with spicy chicken wings

 - You could dip it in the pesto sauce from chicken wrapped in prosciutto

 Whatever you decide to serve with pull apart bread, I bet you’ll be making this over and over again.

 Pull Apart Bread

 - 2 teaspoons baking powder